ManyTinyThings/ManyTinyThingsWeb/scratch.md

 * With interactivity, animation becomes important.
 It draws the eye to important things, and helps the user not get lost.
 New content popping in from nowhere is quite disorienting.
 * Steps vs pages vs free scrolling.
 Balance between freedom of exploration (like reading a book), and making sure user is following with small challenges (like a game).
 * Without pages, tendency to scroll to the new thing and never stay and explore.
+* Maybe leave pages with an open question for the reader to figure out on their own?

 # Implementation